Georgia (country): Golden Age and Division

 The 29-year reign of Tamar, the first female ruler of Georgia, is considered the most successful in Georgian history.
-Tamar was given the title "king of kings" (mepe mepeta).
-She succeeded in neutralizing opposition and embarked on an energetic foreign policy aided by the downfall of the rival powers of the Seljuks and Byzantium.
-Supported by a powerful military élite, Tamar was able to build on the successes of her predecessors to consolidate an empire which dominated the Caucasus, and extended over large parts of present-day Azerbaijan, Armenia, and eastern Turkey as well as parts of northern Iran, until its collapse under the Mongol attacks within two decades after Tamar's death in 1213.
+Tamar was given the title "king of kings" and succeeded in neutralizing her opposition, while embarking on an energetic foreign policy aided by the downfall of the rival powers of the Seljuks and Byzantium.
+Supported by a powerful military élite, Tamar was able to build on the successes of her predecessors to consolidate an empire that dominated the Caucasus, and extended over large parts of present-day Azerbaijan, Armenia, eastern Turkey, and northern Iran, and used the vacuum of power left by the Fourth Crusade to create the Empire of Trebizond as a Georgian vassal state.

-The revival of the Kingdom of Georgia was set back after Tbilisi was captured and destroyed by the Khwarezmian leader Jalal ad-Din in 1226.
-The Mongols were expelled by George V of Georgia (r.
-1299–1302), son of Demetrius II of Georgia (r.
-1270–1289), who was named "Brilliant" for his role in restoring the country's previous strength and Christian culture.
-George V was the last great king of the unified Georgian state.
-After his death, local rulers fought for their independence from central Georgian rule, until the total disintegration of the Kingdom in the 15th century.
-Georgia was further weakened by several disastrous invasions by Tamerlane.
-Invasions continued, giving the kingdom no time for restoration, with both Black and White sheep Turkomans constantly raiding its southern provinces.
+The revival of the Kingdom of Georgia was set back after Tbilisi was captured and destroyed by the Khwarezmian leader Jalal ad-Din in 1226, followed by devastating invasions by Mongol ruler Genghis Khan.
+The Mongols were expelled by George V the Brilliant (r.
+1299–1302), known for reuniting eastern and western Georgia and restoring the country's previous strength and Christian culture.
+After his death, local rulers fought for their independence from central Georgian rule, until the total disintegration of the kingdom in the 15th century.
+Georgia was further weakened by several disastrous invasions by Timur.
+Invasions continued, giving the kingdom no time for restoration, with both Qara Qoyunlu and Aq Qoyunlu Turkomans constantly raiding its southern provinces.